Weave Local Scorers

 β

-This scorer checks the input text is fluent; that is, easy to read and understand, similar to human language.
-The scorer assesses input along dimensions such as grammar, syntax, and overall readability.
+This scorer checks whether the input text is fluentβthat is, easy to read and understand, similar to natural human language.
+It evaluates grammar, syntax, and overall readability.

 The WeaveFluencyScorerV1